 - Calf pain or cramping

 After your bunion removal surgery, you can expect a return to normal lifestyle and activities in about six to eight weeks.
 A full recovery can sometimes take longer, as you may experience swelling for up to six months after surgery.

 Other factors that influence your recovery after minimally invasive bunion surgery include:

 - How type of bunion correction you received

 Temper your expectations around the severity of your bunion surgery.
 If your procedure was mild and your podiatrist only removed a small amount of bone and tissue, you can return to normal activity more quickly than if you had a more complex surgery.

-A best podiatrist in NYC Dr. Solomon may prescribe a special boot, shoe or cast to be worn for several weeks after your bunion removal to give your foot added stability.
+A best podiatrist Dr. Solomon may prescribe a special boot, shoe or cast to be worn for several weeks after your bunion removal to give your foot added stability.

-Once your surgical incision is healed, Dr. Solomon may suggest physical therapy and exercises that will help you strengthen your foot and get you to your normal life faster.
+Once your surgical incision is healed, Dr. Solomon may suggest physical therapy and exercises that helps strengthen your foot and get you to your normal life faster.
 These exercises improve your range of motion too.
 Adhering to the prescribed recovery regimen and following your surgeon’s post-operative instructions enable you to shorten your recovery time.

-All symptoms, potential procedural/surgical options should always be discussed with your local podiatrist or the best rated bunion surgery specialist in New York after a thorough consultation and examination for an accurate diagnosis and treatment plan.
+All symptoms, potential procedural/surgical options should always be discussed with your podiatrist near you or the best rated bunion surgery specialist after a thorough consultation and examination for an accurate diagnosis and treatment plan.